Additions / Remodels

 - Permit Application Form

-- Two (2) copies of a site plan on 8 1/2″x11″ or 11″x17″ size paper (see sample Site Plan Diagram) showing the existing house, property lines, where on the property the addition will be placed and the setbacks (contact the City Planning & Zoning Department at (801)446-5323 for setbacks requirements).
+- Site plan (see sample Site Plan Diagram) showing the existing house, property lines, where on the property the addition will be placed and the setbacks (contact the City Planning & Zoning Department at (801)446-5323 for setbacks requirements).

 FOR A REMODEL see Sample Remodel Diagrams